 We will supply what we have available from stock in the correct size and colour.
 We don’t supply cardigans to boys.
 We are most likely to supply round-neck sweatshirts to primary children and more traditional V-neck school jumpers to high school children.
 Please provide any other information for us in the box provided if you have a particular preference.

 The child has specific needs or preferences; can this be accommodated?

 Please clarify any specific requirements.
 One referrer said a teenager would only wear long sleeved shirts for personal reasons, another said the child had sensory issues so needed less fussy clothes.
 We want to make sure the items we provide are suitable for the young person receiving them.
 Realistically, it can be difficult to meet all requirements but we will do the best we can.

 Referrers will receive a ‘Ready For Collection’ email to confirm packs are ready for collection using the contact details entered on the referral form.
-Packs can be collected from our premises at 525 Ferry Road, Edinburgh, EH5 2FF.
-We are on the opposite side of the road to Morrison’s, next door to the Village Hotel.
-There is parking available at the property.
+Packs can be collected from our premises at 1 Waterfront Avenue in Granton, EH5 1SG.
+We are in the big Scottish Gas building.
+There is parking available at the back of the building.
 Collection times will be given in the collection email.

 No, you or a colleague may collect the uniform pack.
 If at any time you need to send someone else other than yourself, please contact ESUB’s Operations Coordinator (email@example.com) to confirm the arrangements in advance.

 What if the items in the uniform pack don’t fit?

 Contact ESUB’s Operations Coordinator (firstname.lastname@example.org) to confirm which items need to be exchanged.
 List all items needed along with sizes and any other requirements.
 When collecting the new items please ensure the original items are returned at that time.